brian6484/CSKnowledge/Operating System/Linux/Memory/Swapping.md

 ## swapping
-when os needs to swap pages to disk (i.e. ram is full)
+Swapping is simply when os needs to swap pages to disk cuz ram is full.
+Linux kernel moves the entire process or inactive memory pages from RAM to disk (swap space) to free up physical memory for active processes.
-1) os takes a page from ram (4KB)
-2) writes it to disk in or more **blocks** (if disk block is 512 bytes, 8 such blocks is needed)

-or when loading a file
-1) file system reads **blocks** from disk
-2) os loads them into **pages** in ram

-so block is how u organise data on ur hard drive/SSD but page is how u organise that data in RARM